60ghz-io/network-node/README.md

 `build-x86/tmp/deploy/images/tgx86/e2e-image-tgx86.tar.gz`.
 This is an x86
 chroot environment suitable for use with the E2E controller.

-### Building the Terragraph Puma Radio Image
+### Building the 60ghz Lynx Radio Image
-Puma is an NXP/QTI-based radio platform and is available to build if there is a top-level meta-qca directory.
+Lynx is an NXP/QTI-based radio platform and is available to build if there is a top-level meta-qca directory.
 It requires radio firmware from QTI to build.

 1. Set up the build environment based on the Yocto Project's